camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 Application
 -----------

+c2cgeoportal applications are installed from source.
+This section assumes that you have local copy on the application source tree (a local clone if you use Git).

 Buildout boostrap
 ~~~~~~~~~~~~~~~~~

-c2cgeoportal applications are installed from source.
-This section, and the rest
-of this chapter, assume that you have local copy on the application source tree
-(a local clone if you use Git).

 The `Buildout <http://pypi.python.org/pypi/zc.buildout/1.5.2>`_ tool is used to
 build, install, and deploy c2cgeoportal applications.

-Prior to using Buildout its ``boostrap.py`` script should be run at the root
+Prior to using Buildout, its ``boostrap.py`` script should be run at the root
 of the application::

   python bootstrap.py --version 1.5.2 --distribute --download-base \